scienceacademy/web/content/assignments/poker.md

 Poker is a popular card game that comes in many forms: draw, stud, Texas Hold'em, and many more.
 Typically, poker is played by multiple players, betting against each other.

-Video poker is a popular casino game based on 5-card draw poker.
+Video poker is a popular single player casino game based on 5-card draw poker.

 The game works like this: